 The reason(s) why the applicant wants to complete a four-year degree

 Why the applicant has chosen the IAS program.

 To ensure consideration for admission, the application and all supplemental materials must be received by the Admissions Office by the Priority Application Date listed.
 Applications received and/or completed after the Priority Application Date will be considered for admission on a space available basis.
 Please visit the Degree Program for more information.

 Grades are considered, with more weight given to grades in relevant coursework and grades in later coursework.
-Applicants who are deficient in Intermediate Algebra and/or Foreign Language will not be considered until the deficiency has been completed.
+Applicants who are deficient in Intermediate Algebra and/or World Languages will not be considered until the deficiency has been completed.